-An overview of the Australian allocation process is shown in Figure 5.1.
+An overview of the Australian allocation process is shown in Figure 5.1 below.
 The specific algorithms for national and state-based allocation protocols are transparent and available to all potential recipients (see Appendix C).

-The first step of the allocation process is HLA Typing of donor kidneys to establish whether there is a recipient in any Australian state or territory who would receive a particular advantage or benefit from a specific kidney, based on a combination of their HLA-matching and unacceptable antigens.
+The first step of the allocation process is HLA Typing of the donor to establish whether there is a recipient in any Australian state or territory who would receive a particular advantage or benefit from a specific kidney, based on a combination of their HLA-matching and unacceptable antigens.
 For these reasons, a proportion of kidneys are allocated based on immunological match according to the national allocation algorithm.
 In these situations, the kidney(s) may therefore be transported interstate.
-If not matched at the national level, the kidney(s) will be allocated according to the state algorithm of the state in which they were donated.
+If not matched at the national level, the kidney(s) will be allocated according to the state algorithm.

 The national and state kidney allocation algorithms are complex and are continuously monitored and reviewed.
-On average, about 20% of deceased donor kidneys are transported interstate through national allocation.
+Previously, on average, about 20% of deceased donor kidneys are transported interstate through national allocation.
 The remaining 80% of kidneys remain in their donor state and are allocated according to state algorithms.

-The updated algorithm, to be implemented in May 2021, gives preference to the highly sensitised waitlisted candidates, and so will likely initially result in an increased percentage of donor kidneys being allocated via the national algorithm.
+However, since the updated algorithm was implemented in May 2021, giving increased priority to the very highly sensitised waitlisted candidates, there has been an increase in the proportion of kidneys being allocated via the national algorithm.

-For younger recipients who have longer life expectancies and thus may need more than one transplant in their lifetime, a good immunological match (if it is available) is considered more important than in older recipients, as this will help to minimise the formation of HLA antibodies that may lead to difficulties in finding a compatible subsequent donor in the future.
+For younger recipients who have longer life expectancies and thus may need more than one transplant in their lifetime, a good immunological match) is considered more important than it is in older recipients, as a better match may minimise the formation of HLA antibodies that may lead to difficulties in finding a compatible donor in the future.
 For older patients and those with multiple co-morbidities, the longer-term benefit of good immunological matching is less crucial as there is a lower likelihood of requiring a subsequent transplant.